 When SDRs and AEs don’t work in tandem, deals are lost.

-The following 6 crucial tips for SDR – AE cooperation will help you work more closely as a team, raise your team’s efficiency and ultimately help close more deals.
+In this guide, we’re sharing 6 crucial tips for successful SDR – AE relationships to help you work more closely as a team, raise your team’s efficiency and ultimately help close more deals.

 1. Establish a clear SLA (service level agreement)

-One of the most important things you can do to encourage SDR – AE cooperation is to set expectations from the start.
+One of the most important things you can do to encourage a harmonious AE – SDR relationship is to set expectations from the start.
 One of the best ways to do this is to agree upon a service level agreement.

 The goal is to have both parties understand and accept their own responsibilities and to know what they can expect from the other.